setrar/ca/labs/1-rars/README.md

 ### Right shifts as a way to divide by powers of 2

-1. Add label `rs` and instructions to store store again the smallest negative number in `t2`, and shift it to the right by one position with the `srli` instruction to divide it by 2.
+1. Add label `rs` and instructions to store again the smallest negative number in `t2`, and shift it to the right by one position with the `srli` instruction to divide it by 2.
    Assemble and execute.
    What is the new `tc(t2)`?
    Is it half the smallest negative number?